Clearloveyuan/DyG-MF/README.md

 For baselines, we follow their reported settings to reproduce their model.
 And all experimental results are the average of ten runs by random seeds and are conducted on Matlab-2023 with Powergraph, a parallel computation framework, on eight machines.
 Each machine consists of 4 Intel i7-4790 3.60-GHz cores, and 16-GB RAM connects via 1-GB Ethernet.
-And we use a multiple t-test with Benjamini-Hochberg correction to evaluate whether the difference between baselines and SMFBC is significant.
+And we use a multiple t-test with Benjamini-Hochberg correction to evaluate whether the difference between baselines and DyG-MF is significant.
 ```

 ## Datasets